fsantanna/ceu/README.md

 Ceu is a synchronous reactive language that aims to offer a higher-level and safer alternative to C/C++.
-Ceu integrates *Structured Concurrency* and *Reactive Programming*, extending classical structured programming with two main functionalities:
+Ceu reconciles *Structured Concurrency* with *Reactive Programming*, extending classical structured programming with two main functionalities:

+- Concurrency:
+    - A set of structured mechanisms to compose concurrent lines of execution.
 - Event Handling:
     - An `await` statement to suspend a line of execution and wait for events.
     - An `emit`  statement to broadcast events and awake awaiting lines of execution.
-- Concurrency:
-    - A set of structured mechanisms to compose concurrent lines of execution.

 Ceu also provides algebraic data types, subtyping, local inference, pointers, and region-based memory management.
 The goal of regions is to provide safe memory management for dynamically allocated data structures.

-Ceu compiles to C and integrates seamlessly with C at the source level.
+Ceu compiles to C and integrates seamlessly with it at the source level.
-Identifiers in C can be accessed with the `_` prefix.
+C identifiers can be accessed with the `_` prefix.
 Ceu types and identifiers can also be accessed from C.

 In summary, Ceu provides structured-reactive concurrency, region-based memory